 If you have seasonal content, then seasonal Loops will automatically turn themselves on and off, so you’ll be circulating relevant Pins at the best times of the year, for example, use this for Christmas or Valentine’s Day posts etc.

 SmartLoop saves you hunting through your blog at certain times of the year to find specific posts to repin.

 This is one of the features I love because it really helps increase your reach.
-There are 4,000+ Tribes niches to join to reach new audiences.
+There are 4,000+ Communities (previously known as tribes) to join to reach new audiences.
 Quickly find fresh, quality content from consistent Pinners.
-Meet and chat with other influencers, share each other’s content.
+Meet and chat with other influencers, and share each other’s content.